leonardo-pilastri-sonarsource/java-method-extractor/README.md

 You can also set the minimum number of lines for a method to be extracted with the `--ml <number>` flag.
 By default, this is set to 0, meaning all methods will be extracted regardless of their length.

+Use the flag `--oneline` if you wish the output methods to be in a single line.